quicwg/base-drafts/draft-ietf-quic-http.md

 sending an HTTP/2 PUSH_PROMISE frame containing the StreamID of the stream to be pushed, as well as request header fields attributed to the request.
-The PUSH_PROMISE frame is sent on stream 3, to ensure proper ordering with respect to other HEADERS and non- data frames.
+The PUSH_PROMISE frame is sent on stream 3, to ensure proper ordering with respect to other HEADERS and non-data frames.
 Within the PUSH_PROMISE frame, the StreamID in the common HTTP/2 frame header indicates the associated (client- initiated) stream for the new push stream, while the Promised Stream ID field specifies the StreamID of the new push stream.

-The server push response is conveyed in the same way as a non-server- push response, with response headers and (if present) trailers carried by HTTP/2 HEADERS frames sent on reserved stream 3, and response body (if any) sent via QUIC stream frames on the stream specified in the corresponding PUSH_PROMISE
+The server push response is conveyed in the same way as a non-server-push response, with response headers and (if present) trailers carried by HTTP/2 HEADERS frames sent on reserved stream 3, and response body (if any) sent via QUIC stream frames on the stream specified in the corresponding PUSH_PROMISE